Yashya14/C_PROGRAMS/README.md

 * #include< stdio.h > is wrong and you must remove whitespaces.#include<stdio.h> is correct.
 * Please check your spellings before making a PR.
 * Comment code properly.
+* Ignore all the .exe files in the above.

 ## Authors